cthda/Youtube-Video-Downloader-with-GUI/README.md

 # Note:

-If you are using the older pytube module,you need to upgrade it to the last version
+If you have the older pytube module,you need to upgrade it to the last version

 Otherwise it does not work